rotundasoftware/backbone-courier/README.md

 The `source` part of the hash key can be used to match only messages that come from a particular child view.
 The view reference is resolved using the override-able `view._getChildViewByName()` method.
 (Matching entries in the `onMessages` hash that have a `source` specified are always considered more specific than those that do not have any `source` specified.)

 The default implementation of `view._getChildViewByName()` expects that a hash of child views is kept in `view.subviews`, the keys of the hash being the names of the child views, and the values references to the child view objects themselves.
-(This implementation works seamlessly with [Backbone.Marionette.Subviews](https://github.com/dgbeck/backbone.marionette.subviews) plugin, since the Backbone.Marionette.Subviews plugin will automatically populate the `subviews` hash appropriately.)
+This implementation fits together with the [Backbone.Subviews](https://github.com/dgbeck/backbone.subviews) view mixin, since the Backbone.Subviews mixin will automatically populate the `subviews` hash appropriately.
 You may override `view._getChildViewByName()` if you would like to provide an alternate means of mapping `source` to child view objects.

 ```javascript
 onMessages : {